SMerrony/keypadder/docs/ConfigurationGuide.md

 ## The `[keypadder]` Section
 This section contains overall configuration items for Keypadder.
-Currently, one item is defined - the `port` definition.
-It is mandatory.
+Currently, two items are defined - the `port` definition is mandatory, and an optional `tabswitch` setting.

 Eg.
 ```
 [keypadder]
 port = 8082
+tabswitch = "dropdown"
 ```

-This tells keypadder what TCP/IP port to run on.
+The port item tells keypadder what TCP/IP port to run on.
 It will form part of the URL for accessing Keypadder from your mobile device.
-For example, with the above port definition, you might access keypadder via the URL `http://myserver:8082/` where the number following the colon corresponds to your specified port.
+For example, with the above port definition, you might access keypadder via the URL `http://mydesktop:8082/` where the number following the colon corresponds to your specified port.

+The `tabswitch` item is optional and can contain one of two values `"tabs"` or `"dropdown"`.
+It affects the style of tab selector; either shaped tabs, or a dropdown select box.
+If omitted, Keypadder assumes the tabbed style if there are seven (7) or fewer tabs, and a dropdown if there are eight (8) or more.

 ## The `[[tab]]` Section(s)
 You add one `[[tab]]` section for each tab (page) of buttons you want to display.
+The maximum number of tabs is currently set at thirty-two (32).
 There are a couple of compulsory config items for the tab itself, then a table of key definitions (see below).

 Every tab must contain a `label`, a `cols`, and a `keys` item.